Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 | 1 | Uvik Software | 87 | Engineering-led Python retail data, ML, AI | Retail/consumer clients named; retail-analytics case outcomes via due diligence |

-| 2 | Tredence | 84 | Retail/CPG consulting + accelerators | Less embedded staff aug; favors large programs |
+| 2 | Tredence | 84 | Retail/CPG consulting + accelerators | Less embedded staff augmentation; favors large programs |

 | 3 | Fractal Analytics | 81 | Enterprise decision intelligence | Enterprise pricing; weaker mid-market fit |